Blog

 General Mastering Tips

 - Check the track end.
-Make sure it isn't cut too early, especially if there's some ambience or delay at the end, and use a nice fade-out even if it's only for the background noise.
+Make sure it isn't cut too early, especially if there's some ambiance or delay at the end and use a nice fade-out, even if it's only for the background noise.

 - Adjust the track volume and L-R balance in relation to the other tracks.
-Check that the L and R channel have about the same peak and RMS levels and that the track has the correct loudness in relation to the others.
+Check that the L and R channels have about the same peak and RMS levels and that the track has the correct loudness relative to the others.

 - Adjust subtle differences in balance between the different frequency ranges with a mastering EQ (see EQ tips below).

-- If the track sounds too narrow or too wide, adjust the stereo width using a stereo imager or a psychoacoustic processor.
+- Adjust the stereo width using a stereo imager or a psychoacoustic processor if the track sounds too narrow or too wide.

 - If you're having trouble refreshing a dull recording, use a bass/treble enhancer or exciter carefully, but try with the EQ first.

-- If you want to remove undesired tape hiss, try a denoiser, possibly with "fingerprint" function to identify the exact spectrum of the noise to be removed.
-Check carefully that you don't cut important high frequency parts of the signal.
-It's better noisy than dull.
+- If you want to remove undesired tape hiss, try a denoiser, possibly with a "fingerprint" function, to identify the exact spectrum of the noise to be removed.
+Carefully check that you don't cut crucial high-frequency parts of the signal.
+It's better to be noisy than dull.

 - Adjust the dynamic range if it doesn't fit the final medium and/or the final listening environment.
-You want to avoid the listener having to adjust the volume constantly as some parts are too quiet and some too loud.
+You want to avoid the listener adjusting the volume constantly, as some parts are too quiet and some too loud.

-- Compare the overall sound also with other productions, such as reference CDs, to make sure you're within the range of possible variations.
+- Compare the overall sound with other productions, such as reference CDs, to ensure you're within the range of possible variations.

 Loudness Tips

-- If you can't get your master to the volume you want, try scooping out some of the low mid ranges.
-It can be really hard to get loud if you're heavy between 400-800Hz.
-Try cutting on individual layers throughout your mix and think about all that added headroom you can create with small, efficient cuts.
+- If you can't get your master to the desired volume, try scooping out some of the low mid ranges.
+It can be tough to get loud if you're heavy between 400-800Hz.
+Try cutting on individual layers throughout your mix and think about all that added headroom you can create with minor, efficient cuts.

 - Watch out for troublesome areas when you master.
-Subtle EQ dips around 250Hz, 1000Hz, 4000Hz and 12000Hz can make a huge difference in how clean your track sounds when played loud.
+Slight EQ dips around 250Hz, 1000Hz, 4000Hz and 12000Hz can make a massive difference in how clean your track sounds when played loud.

-- Using a reference is important, but using a reference for specific parts of the frequency spectrum is even more important.
-Only solo the parts of a reference that you're trying to match, then use all of your mixing and mastering tools to recreate that section in your track.
-To get the best result, solo your reference below 200Hz, then do the same to your track and keep working until they sound the same.
+- Using a reference is essential, but using a reference for specific parts of the frequency spectrum is even more critical.
+Only solo the parts of a reference you're trying to match, then use all of your mixing and mastering tools to recreate that section in your track.
+To get the best result, solo your reference below 200Hz, do the same to your track and keep working until they sound the same.

-- If your master is lacking sparkle, try boosting the sides above 7000Hz in your master.
+- If your master lacks sparkle, try boosting the sides above 7000Hz in the master.
 This will make the track feel bigger and brighter without being as hard on the ears as a traditional EQ boost.
 You can also cut the lows from the sides below 150-200hz to clean up muddiness.

-- Excitement is very important when mastering.
-As well as exciting the high end, try exciting the lows for some added warmth.
+- Excitement is critical when mastering.
+As well as exciting the high-end, try exciting the lows for some added warmth.
 You can even use a mid/side exciter to have ultimate control over your master.
 Exciting the sides can be done much more aggressively than the mids in the higher bands.

 - Always check your master on every sound system you can find.
-Take exports/bounces to your car and really judge your master with some detailed note taking.
-It can often take at least 2 or 3 attempts before you get the results you want.
+Take exports/bounces to your car and judge your master with detailed note-taking.
+Getting the desired results can often take at least 2 or 3 attempts.

 Equalizer (EQ) Tips

 - When adjusting the low frequencies, too little makes recordings sound thin and weak, while too much makes them sound boomy and distorted on most speaker systems.
-To get the right results, you can use a mild low shelving filter or a wide peak parameter EQ centered around 50 Hz.
+You can use a mild low shelving filter or a wide peak parameter EQ centered around 50 Hz to get the right results.

 - On the other hand, when adjusting the high frequencies, too little makes recordings sound dull and unclear, especially at low volumes, while too much makes them sound harsh and unpleasant, especially at high volumes.
 Again, you can use a mild high shelving filter or a wide peak parameter EQ centered around 16 kHz.

 - Check the balance between the bass frequencies and the high ones.
 In rock/pop/electronic music, the usual difference between the loudest bass frequencies (50 - 100 Hz approx.) and the high frequencies (approx. 10 kHz) is 30 - 40 dB.
-If the spectrum analyzer shows a difference less than 30 dB, the track can sound quite aggressive, harsh and thin.
-However, if it shows a difference more than 40 dB, the track can sound quite warm, but also a little muddy and dull.
+If the spectrum analyzer shows a difference of less than 30 dB, the track can sound quite aggressive, harsh and thin.
+However, if it shows a difference of more than 40 dB, the track can sound warm but a little muddy and dull.

 - If you want more BD punch, try boosting 50-60 Hz.